Wizcorp/phonegap-facebook-plugin/README.md

 `facebookConnectPlugin.checkHasCorrectPermissions(Array strings of permissions, Function success, Function failure)`

-Success function returns a success string.
+Success function returns a success string if all passed permissions are granted.

-Failure function returns an error String.
+Failure function returns an error String if any passed permissions are not granted.

 ### Get Status